websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/data-providers-overview.md

 # Data Providers Overview

-Data Providers are [REST web services](https://en.wikipedia.org/wiki/Representational_state_transfer) which can be used to import data.
-You can use data providers to auto-populate fields instead of having to enter each data point manually, especially with large data sets.
-One common example (but not limited to) is using a data provider to import a list of the countries of their world and their administrative regions.
+Data Providers are [REST web services](https://en.wikipedia.org/wiki/Representational_state_transfer) for importing data.
+You can use data providers to auto-populate fields rather than entering each data point manually, especially with large data sets.
+One common example is using a data provider to import a list of the countries with their administrative regions.
 This tutorial demonstrates how to use a data provider with DXP _Forms_.

 ## Registered JSON Web Services